Yafira/airbnb-experiences-clone/README.md

 - [x] Learn about props
 - [x] Learn about data flow through props
-- [x] Mapping: use array maps with JSX to create mutiple components
+- [x] Mapping data: use array maps with JSX to create mutiple components
 - [x] Conditioning on HTML elements with props
 - [x] Learn about react-create-app and use it to create a react project from scratch